flamelink/flamelink/docs/content.md

 - `populate` **{Array}** - A list of relational and/or media (images/files) fields to be populated with their content for each entry.

-?> **Pro Tip:** When specifying a media field to be populated for you, it will replace the file ID for you with an object containing all the files data including a `url` property which is the URL to your file in the storage bucket.
+?> **HOT TIP:** When specifying a media field to be populated for you, it will replace the file ID for you with an object containing all the files data including a `url` property which is the URL to your file in the storage bucket.

 *Example*